Coronavirus (COVID-19) and Drift Limits

 In the case of Under 17s, the contact details for a parent would be requested to go alongside their name.

-We require all other non-participating visitors entering our site and using our facilities (cafe / pit & paddock / toilets) to scan our non-intrusive, GDPR Compliant Track and Trace system Barcode, which holds data for 21 days in line with the NHS Track and Trace request, or use the NHS app.
+We require ALL VISITORS OVER THE AGE OF 16 who enter our site and use our facilities (cafe / pit & paddock / toilets) to scan either our non-intrusive, GDPR Compliant Track and Trace system Barcode, which holds data for 21 days in line with the NHS Track and Trace request, or use the NHS app.

 If you do not agree to scan the code or supply your information to reception for Track and Trace, you will be asked to leave.

 We have the NHS’ own QR Code system that works with NHS Test & Trace App.

 The NHS Test & Trace App can be downloaded from the app store or google play.